eilara/Rx.pl/README.md

 * "K 1" instead of "sub{ 1 }"

 * Void and "KVoid" instead of 1 and "sub { 1 }"

-* merge with no args should be merge of observale of observables

 * test from\_stdin with unsubscribe, maybe cleanup should reset handle